Japanese Candlesticks

 How Japanese Candlesticks Work

-Japanese Candlesticks work by visualizing the psychology of the market.
-The underlying premise is that price movement is not random but driven by fear, greed, supply, and demand.
-The structure of the candlestick reveals who is in control.
-The **Real Body** shows the conviction of the move.
-A long green body suggests strong buying pressure, meaning bulls were in control for most of the period.
-A long red body suggests strong selling pressure.
-Conversely, a small body indicates indecision or a "tug-of-war" where neither side could gain a decisive advantage.
-The **Shadows (Wicks)** reveal the volatility and rejection levels.
-A long upper shadow indicates that buyers tried to push the price up, but sellers aggressively sold into the rally, forcing the price back down.
-This is often a bearish signal known as "rejection."
-A long lower shadow shows that sellers pushed prices down, but buyers stepped in to buy the dip, pushing prices back up—a bullish signal.
-Traders use these visual cues to identify patterns.
-For example, a "Hammer" pattern (small body, long lower wick) at the bottom of a downtrend suggests that selling pressure is exhausted and a reversal is imminent.
-A "Doji" (no body, open equals close) signals uncertainty and potential trend change.
-By combining these patterns with other technical indicators like volume and moving averages, traders make informed decisions about entry and exit points.
+Japanese Candlesticks work by visualizing the raw psychology of the market in a standardized format.
+The underlying premise is that price movement is not entirely random but is driven by human emotions—primarily fear and greed—which interact with the laws of supply and demand.
+The physical structure of each candlestick reveals who is currently in control and how much conviction they have in their position.
+The Real Body shows the true conviction of the move during the period.
+A long green body suggests strong buying pressure, meaning bulls were in control for most of the period and were aggressive in their purchases.
+A long red body suggests strong selling pressure where bears were the dominant force.
+Conversely, a very small body indicates indecision or a "tug-of-war" where neither side could gain a decisive advantage, often signaling that a trend might be losing steam or is about to reverse.
+The Shadows (Wicks) reveal the volatility and specific price rejection levels.
+A long upper shadow indicates that buyers tried to push the price significantly higher, but sellers stepped in aggressively to sell into the rally, forcing the price back down toward the open or close.
+This is often a bearish signal known as "price rejection."
+A long lower shadow shows that sellers pushed prices down, but buyers stepped in to "buy the dip," pushing prices back up—a clear bullish signal.
+Traders use these visual cues to identify specific patterns that have statistical significance.
+For example, a "Hammer" pattern (small body, long lower wick) at the bottom of a prolonged downtrend suggests that selling pressure is exhausted and a reversal is likely imminent.
+A "Doji" (no body, open equals close) signals extreme uncertainty and potential trend change.
+By combining these visual patterns with other technical indicators like volume and moving averages, traders can build a comprehensive strategy for identifying high-probability entry and exit points.

 Anatomy of a Candlestick